Explore our expert-made templates & start with the right one for you.

 So you’ve decided it’s time to overhaul your data architecture.
 What’s next?
 How do you go about building a data lake that delivers the results you’re expecting?

 Well, we’re strong believers in the notion that an example is worth a thousand convoluted explanations.
-That’s why this post is all about real-life examples of companies that have built their data lakes on Amazon S3.
-Use it for inspiration, reference, or as your gateway to learn more about the different components you’ll need to become familiar with for your own initiative.
+That’s why we’ll jump right into real-life examples of companies that have built their data lakes on Amazon S3, after covering some basic principles of data lake architecture.
+Use this guide for inspiration, reference, or as your gateway to learn more about the different components you’ll need to become familiar with for your own initiative.

 As a leading global provider of business intelligence software, Sisense has data-driven decision making embedded in its DNA.
 One of the richest sources of data the company has to work with is product usage logs, which capture all manner of users interacting with the Sisense server, the browser, and cloud-based applications.